fkarg/fkarg.github.io/drafts/seven-habits.md

 **Think Win/Win**:
 > I am always amazed at the results that happen, both to individuals and to
-> organisations, when responsible, proactive, self-directing individuals are
+> organizations, when responsible, proactive, self-directing individuals are
 > turned loose on a task.

 **Seek First to Understand, Then to be Understood**: